Home

 Have you ever experience sudden itchy eyes, headache, stuffy nose, nausea, or dry cough which seemed to correlate with time spent in a particular building or home?
 Did you ever hear others complain of having the same symptoms at the same time and in the same place?

-Consider this guide an innoculation against Sick Building Syndrome.
-Read on to identify, control, and elliminate the major contributors to building-related illness.
+Read on to identify, control, and eliminate the major contributors to building-related illness.
 You deserve a healthy home!

 -- What is Sick Building Syndrome?